Metricbeat is the recommended method for collecting and shipping monitoring data to a monitoring cluster.

 _source storage for the monitoring indices.
 If you do,

-X-Pack monitoring for Kibana does not work and you cannot visualize monitoring data
+Kibana monitoring features do not work and you cannot visualize monitoring data

 for your cluster.